SomnathBiswas/Content-Mania/README.md

 - Ability to write .htaccess file for apache mod_rewrite

 ### Installation
-- Upload NEWS-BUZZ to the directory of your choice.
+- Upload Content-Mania to the directory of your choice.
 - Import MySql Db file to your database software (E.g : Php_My_Admin )
 - Configure connection to your database and server by modifying connection.php file
 - Navigate to the installation in your browser